Fentress County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 • BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended for a period determined by Tennessee law.
-This is often a suspension lasting several months, but the exact duration will depend on whether this is your first offense and any aggravating factors (e.g., high BAC, accident).
+This is often a suspension lasting one year for a first offense, but the exact duration will depend on whether this is your first offense and any aggravating factors (e.g., high BAC, accident).
 Consult with a DUI attorney to determine the specific suspension period you are facing.

 • Refusal Penalty: Refusing to take a breath, blood, or urine test when requested by law enforcement carries a much harsher penalty in Tennessee.
 The suspension period for refusing a test is significantly longer than for failing one.